wakatime/visualstudio-wakatime/README.md

 3. Enter your [api key](https://wakatime.com/settings#apikey), then press `enter`.

-4. Use Visual Studio like you normally do and your time will be tracked for you automatically.
+4. Use Visual Studio and your coding activity will be displayed on your [WakaTime dashboard](https://wakatime.com).

-5. Visit https://wakatime.com to see your logged time.

 Screen Shots